domeru369/cyclistic-bike-share/README.md

 * I extracted the hour the ride started, the day name, day type(weekend and weekday) and month of each ride.
 * I joined these extracted data with the merged data with ride id being the primary key.
 * I filtered the data by removing all null values, ride length longer than a day and lesser than a minute, duplicate rows and ride IDs that are not 16 characters long.
 * After all these cleaning, there are 3,253,617 rows remaining meaning 288,036 rows were removed.
+* To get a snapshot of the final joined cleaned data [click here](https://github.com/domeru369/cyclistic-bike-share-case-study/blob/main/sql%20extracted%20tables%20and%20tableau%20visualizations/final%20joined%20data(cleaned).csv)

 # 4. Analyze
 * I analyized number of rides, average ride length, week day, day type, hour, month, and station location broken down by each member type.
 [Analysis](https://github.com/domeru369/cyclistic-bike-share-case-study/blob/main/data%20analysis.sql)